Texas Lottery: Scandals

-Courier services: digital and third-party resellers
+Courier services

-Resellers, known as ticket couriers, have operated legally in Texas since 2019.
-Through these couriers, Texas Lottery players can purchase tickets digitally from services functioning as third-party sellers of the lottery operator, purchasing physical tickets for players, photographing them, and then notifying winners.
-Jackpocket, which operates lawfully in various states, expanded into Texas in 2021 after forming a partnership with the Texas Lottery, deemed necessary as sales decreased during the COVID-19 pandemic.
+Online lottery ticket resellers, known as ticket couriers, have operated legally in Texas since 2019.
+These services purchase physical tickets through third-party resellers, photograph them, and then notify winners.
 According to a November 2024 Texas House interim report, courier services accounted for $101 million in lottery ticket sales over the first seven months of the 2023 financial year in Texas.
 Legal experts and state officials have questioned whether such businesses adhere to Texas laws that restrict the sale of lottery tickets over the internet.
-In reaction to the scandal, several lawmakers advocated for stronger monitoring or outright bans on third-party lottery courier services.

 On February 28, 2025, the Texas Senate voted to ban courier services from participating in the purchase of lottery tickets.
 The Texas Lottery Commission's use and management of courier services has resulted in on-going investigations, in 2025, by both the Texas Rangers and the Texas attorney general.

-Rigged: How the Lottery is Playing Texans 2025 documentary

-In March 2025, Texas Scorecard released a documentary film, Rigged: How the Lottery is Playing Texans, outlining corrupt practices by Texas Lottery through its operator, IGT, via its remote courier, adopted as resellers during the pandemic, and subsequently retained, despite state law specifying that Texas Lottery must be "played in-person, with cash, at a brick-and-mortar location conducting regular business."

-Texas Scorecard asserts, "Texas Lottery has been plagued by scandal ever since its inception: corrupt vendors, illegal ticket sales, overseas payouts, rigged jackpots" (1:25) and "the game is rigged."
-(1:50) Texas Lottery Commission officials are revealed as complicit with its long-term sole operator IGT, formerly GTECH.

-Among otherwise documented transgressions of the "rogue agency" during the last five years, as reported in the film, are: